Tw1sm/tw1sm.github.io/_posts/2021-09-13-liquidsnake.md

 Recompile the project and it's back over to Cobalt Strike.
 Repeat the previously used beacon commands, except this time sub in your custom named pipe value when running `send_shellcode_via_pipe`:
 ![Modded LiquidSname](/assets/posts/liquidsnake/modded_snake_exec.png){: .mx-auto.d-block :}

-Third beacon, this one using the custom pipe name:
+And we receive our third beacon, this one using the custom pipe name:
 ![Third Beacon](/assets/posts/liquidsnake/3rd_beacon.png){: .mx-auto.d-block :}